Splidejs/splide/README.md

 * Multiple slides
 * Slide or fade transition by CSS
 * Responsive, supporting breakpoints
-* Accepting CSS relative units, such as vw, %, rem, etc.
+* Accepting CSS relative units, such as vw, %, rem, etc
 * No need to crop images
 * Autoplay with progress bar and play/pause buttons
 * "Right to left" and vertical direction